XML124/Enterprise-Knowledge-Agent/README.md

 - GitHub Actions CI
 - AWS deployment path: ECR + ECS/Fargate + RDS + S3 + CloudWatch + Secrets Manager

-The project is designed so you can **learn it locally first**, then deploy it to AWS later.

 ## Business scenario

 An engineering company has product manuals, troubleshooting guides, technical specifications and operating procedures.
 Engineers need to ask questions such as: